 - When applying the other approach, CCRCs would allocate the transaction price to the optional periods by reference to the goods and services expected to be provided and corresponding expected consideration for those future goods or services.

 The working draft provides illustrative examples of all of these approaches.
 Judgment will need to be applied by the CCRC to determine which approach is appropriate under the framework in the new accounting standard.

-In determining their implementation plan for ASC 606, CCRCs should read the working draft in its entirety to assist in making key judgments for their specific contracts.
+In determining their implementation plan for ASC 606, CCRCs should read the final guidance in its entirety in the AICPA Revenue Recognition Guide to assist in making key judgments for specific contracts.